code-stroke/codestroke-backend/README.md

 1. Python
 2. Some sort of [virtual environment](https://virtualenv.pypa.io/en/stable/) (not essential but highly recommended)
-3. An `app.conf` file containing client IDs and secrets for OAuth in this directory (not included in this GitHub repo)
+3. An `app.conf` file containing database details as described in Quick Start.

 ### Quick Start